jmvanel/semantic_forms/scala/forms_play/README.md

 - semantic cache

-For now, the display looks like this, plus a textbox to enter a URL semantics, eg a FOAF profile or DBpedia URI :
+For now, the display looks like this, plus a textbox to enter a semantic (RDF) URL, eg a FOAF profile or DBpedia URI :
 [example.form.foaf.html](http://htmlpreview.github.io/?https://github.com/jmvanel/semantic_forms/blob/master/scala/forms/example.form.foaf.html)

 This README is a guide for building and working from source code.